 The users always remain in full control, and is the sole decision maker with regards to the software they are running.

 Neither the MC nor the token holders can impact the smart contract code used by a fund manager.
 The fund manager must take a voluntary action in order to upgrade to new versions of the code, and the fund’s investors are free to instantly redeem their shares if they are not happy with the version of the code being used.
 The fund manager is never forced to use a new version of the code they may or may not feel comfortable with.
 Users take full responsibility to upgrade from code that may contain security vulnerabilities.

-In order to guarantee that the voice of the users are heard and considered, it was deemed sensible to encourage the formation of the Melon Exposed Businesses.
+In order to guarantee that the voice of the users are heard and considered, it was deemed sensible to encourage the formation of the watermelon Exposed Businesses.

-The intent is to unify the voices of users whose businesses heavily rely on Melon and its future development.
-This includes fund managers with a minimum threshold of assets managed on Melon (to be defined), or applications and projects utilising the Melon protocol.
+The intent is to unify the voices of users whose businesses heavily rely on watermelon and its future development.
+This includes fund managers with a minimum threshold of assets managed on watermelon (to be defined), or applications and projects utilising the watermelon protocol.

 We aim for the MTC and MEB to maintain a close relationship and preserve a healthy feedback loop.
 The MTC will be required to address the concerns raised by the MEB, and both entities should work together at defining the pressing needs of the users of the network.